garrandall/popular-music-data/tracks/808-blaque.md

 Now hold on to me baby here we go

 You'll be goin' boom baby boom baby boom
-And I'll be goin' ohbaby oohaby ohoh
+And I'll be goin' oh baby oohaby ohoh
 (check it out)